 Series 2000 transmitters were introduced during the 90s, providing easy sensor replacement in hazardous areas without needing a hot work permit, now superseded by the 3000 range.
-1996 marked the acquisition Neotronics, a portable gas monitor manufacturer; this facilitated the launch of the now obsolete Impact gas detector in 2001 that used cartridge-based sensors and offered the first automatic calibration device the Enforcer.
+1996 marked the acquisition Neotronics, a portable gas monitor manufacturer; this facilitated the launch of the Impact gas detector in 2001 that used cartridge-based sensors and offered the first automatic calibration device the Enforcer.

 2005 was a milestone year when Zellweger Analytics was acquired by Honeywell and rebranded Honeywell Analytics and incorporated into their Life Safety division.
 Further synergy and expansion occurred in 2007 when MST technology a German company was purchased, offering gas detection specialism in semiconductor and laboratory settings, resulting in the introduction of the Satellite into the Honeywell Analytics portfolio.
 The Zareba range was also launched offering low-cost fixed gas instruments for customers.

-On March 24, 2006, BW Technologies was bought offering Honeywell a significant foothold into the portable gas detection market, with the world-renowned BW brand still used today, recently released models include the BW Solo and the BW Ultra.
-In the same year, UK based First Technology PLC was acquired, which included City Technology a sensor manufacturer that produces the Sensoric range.
+On March 24, 2006, BW Technologies was bought offering Honeywell a significant foothold into the portable gas detection market, with the world-renowned BW brand still used today, in the same year, UK based First Technology PLC was acquired, which included City Technology, a sensor manufacturer that produces the Sensoric range.

 The acquisition of RAE Systems Inc was completed in June 2013, an expert manufacturer of portable and fixed gas detection instruments along with radiation and photo-ionisation sensing devices.